ysway/RFC913SimpleFTP/README.md

 > Go to the root directory

 - unixRun.sh: unix system only, with terminal application installed
-  - Open terminal, execute `chmod +x unnixRun.sh && ./unixRun.sh`
+  - Open terminal, execute `chmod +x unixRun.sh && ./unixRun.sh`

 - winRun.bat: windows system with **cygwin env in path**
   - Double click the batch file to run